Instalab

 Type 2 Diabetes Risk

-The link between low adiponectin and future diabetes is one of the strongest and most consistent findings in metabolic research.
-A meta-analysis pooling 13 prospective studies with 14,598 participants found that for every roughly threefold increase in adiponectin concentration, the risk of developing type 2 diabetes dropped by about 28% (relative risk 0.72).
-This held up across white, East Asian, South Asian, African American, and Native American populations, and it remained significant even after adjusting for BMI, waist circumference, and other standard risk factors.
+The link between low adiponectin and future diabetes is one of the strongest and most consistent in metabolic medicine.
+A meta-analysis pooling 13 prospective cohorts and 14,598 participants found that for every roughly tenfold-equivalent increase in adiponectin, the risk of developing type 2 diabetes dropped by about 28% (relative risk 0.72, 95% CI 0.67 to 0.78).
+The relationship was a clean dose-response across multiple ethnicities.
+Genetic studies using Mendelian randomization, which use inherited variants to test causality, suggest at least part of this association is causal rather than just a downstream marker.

 Fatty Liver Disease